 Yes it is.
 You will not be paid if you do not attend training.
 If you have not been trained, please, email your Mobilization Officer.

 2. Do I have to attend the Delegates' Council meetings in order to be paid?

 Yes.
 You can miss up to one or two meetings per semester depending on how many meetings are held.
 If you know from the beginning that you will not be able to attend all DC meetings due to conflict, please consider giving your position away.

-3. Should I organize an event in my department?
+3. Should I organize a mobilization event in my department?

 Not sure how to organize a mobilization event?
 Email your Mobilization Officer.
 You can also notify the Mobilization Officer if you want them to attend your event.